aidan-gee/aidangee-personal-website/src/lib/posts/post-deno-deploy-beta-first-look.svelte.md

 This is a quote from their blog that made me want to test out this beta.
 It is a bold claim to say the least, but I think performance needs to be something every developer has in their mind when building a modern Web App.
 Especially with the push from Google on [core web vitals](https://web.dev/vitals/), and it's effect on your websites SEO.
 The option of a fast easy to use serverless platform is right up there on my Christmas list.

 So, what I wanted to look at was the speed of the platform itself.
 The simple hello world app is perfect for a basic test, how fast does it respond with a simple hello world?
-For these tests, I compared the [TTFB (https://web.dev/time-to-first-byte/)] over a number of requests.
+For these tests, I compared the [TTFB](https://web.dev/time-to-first-byte/) over a number of requests.

+##### Deno Deploy

 **TTFB of Cold Start**: 575 ms (avg of 5 requests)

 **TTFB once warmed** : 44ms (avg of 50 requests)

 For a Beta, I think these are impressive numbers.
 To give some perspective, I also tested out [Netlify](https://www.netlify.com/) who as part of their platform provide Netlify Functions.
 A similar easy to use serverless deployment experience but for Node.js. if you put the same 'Hello World' example on Netlify Functions (deployed in Europe) the same tests looked like :
+##### Netlify

 **TTFB of Cold Start**: 812 ms (avg of 5 requests)